-8.4 Additional information: If “partially” or “planned” by when will the data/information be made public?
+8.4 Additional information: for example if “partially” or “planned” by when will the data/information be made public?

 8.5 Is wetland inventory data and information maintained Please explain how the NWI data/information is maintained if at all? {1.1.2} KRA 1.1.ii

-8.6 If your country has a NWI, please provide the total numerical area in square kilometres (km2) for the extent of wetlands (according to the Convention on Wetland’s definition) for the year of available data and provide the relevant disaggregated information in the box below.
+8.6 If your country has a NWI Based on the information in NWI, if available, please provide the total numerical area in square kilometres (km2) for the extent of wetlands (according to the Convention on Wetland’s definition) for the year of available data and provide the relevant disaggregated information in the box below.
 This information will also be used to report on SDG 6, Target 6.6, Indicator 6.6.1, for which the Convention is a co-custodian.

 E= # Km2 ; X= Unknown

+Additional information: if applicable, please provide the total wetland area in your country.

 8.6 According to the Ramsar definition and classification of wetlands, the disaggregated information on wetland extent is as follows: